AxelBlack365/monitor-365/README.md

 **https://www.monitor-365.com/**

 Monitor 365 utilizes globally distributed nodes to simulate user visits, combined with technologies such as fingerprint recognition, web crawlers, and vulnerability scan.
-It periodically collects data from target websites and conducts comprehensive analyses from multiple perspectives, including **uptime, certificates, domains, IPs, DNS, tech stacks, links, content change, keywords, information leakage, malicious code, and vulnerabilities (in development)**.
+It periodically collects data from target websites and conducts comprehensive analyses from multiple perspectives, including **uptime, certificates, domains, IPs, DNS, tech stacks, links, content change, keywords, information leakage, malware, and vulnerabilities (in development)**.
 The platform proactively identifies potential threats or anomalies that could compromise website security and uptime.
 By delivering real-time alerts, it empowers users to address issues swiftly, ensuring the stability, resilience, and overall health of their websites.

 ![Monitor365-2](pic/github/Monitor365-2.png)